MLNeurosurg/Prima/end-to-end_inference_pipeline/README.md

-# Under construction

 # End-to-end Inference Pipeline

-This folder contains code for an end-to-end inference pipeline for applying Prima directly on raw MRI scans.
-The pipeline is designed to be user-friendly and easy to use.
-The pipeline is designed to be run on a local machine or a server.
-The pipeline can be used to perform inference on raw, uncurated MRI studies.
+This folder contains code for an end-to-end inference pipeline for applying Prima directly on a raw MRI study.
+The pipeline is designed to be user-friendly and easy to use and can be run on a local machine or a server.
+It will load the study, minimally process the data, and then pass it forward to the Prima model to generate the predicted radiologic diagnoses, referral, and prioritization recommendations.

 The input to the pipeline is a folder containing raw MRI scans in DICOM format.
-The output is a CSV file containing the predicted radiologic diagnoses for each MRI study.
+The output is a JSON file.

-Expected input folder structure:
+Expected raw mri study folder structure:
 ```
 Study_dir/
     series1/